davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

 ### Host lava

-The host lava (CK-1) is an alkali basalt with sparse vesicles and abundant phenocrysts of plagioclase and olivine, and less common clinopyroxene and orthopyroxene.
+The host lava (CK-1) is an alkali basalt with sparse vesicles and abundant phenocrysts of feldspar, clinopyroxene, and olivine.
 The sample also contain dunite and multiphase peridotite fragments ranging from aggregates of a few grains to ~5 cm diameter.